ahamlinman/hypcast/README.md

   time.
 - This is version 2 of Hypcast, a complete rewrite of the original project using a radically different implementation and providing a completely new user interface.
-The original version of Hypcast remains available in the `v1/main` branch, however it is not maintained.
+The original version of Hypcast remains available at https://github.com/ahamlinman/hypcast-v1, but is not maintained.

 [gstreamer]: https://gstreamer.freedesktop.org/
 [pion]: https://github.com/pion/webrtc